leonardofaria/leonardofaria.net/content/posts/2019/09/03/my-list-of-github-tips-and-third-party-apps.md

 ### [Gitify](https://www.gitify.io/)

 Gitify lives in your Mac menu bar and it is quite simple to understand.
 If the icon is green, you have a notification!
-It is also cool to mention the app is [open-source](https://github.com/manosim/gitify) (Electron-based, if you are curious).
+It is also cool to mention the app is <A href="https://github.com/manosim/gitify">open-source</A> (Electron-based, if you are curious).

 ### [Quests](https://steamclock.com/quests/)